Not Every AI Problem is a Data Problem: We Should Be Intentional About Data Scaling

 \subsection{Acknowledgments}

-We are extremely grateful to Andrew Dai, Anoop Sinha, Blaise Aguera y Arcas, Isabelle Guyon, Rahul Sukthankar, Ethan Dyer, Rosanne Liu, Kenric Allado-McDowell, and Brendan Conway-Smith for their input and discussions.
+We are extremely grateful to Jennifer Prendki, Andrew Dai, Anoop Sinha, Blaise Aguera y Arcas, Isabelle Guyon, Rahul Sukthankar, Ethan Dyer, Rosanne Liu, Kenric Allado-McDowell, and Brendan Conway-Smith for their input and discussions.